 My name is (not revealed due to privacy concerns) and this is my website where I occasionally share my notes, thoughts and tutorials about Open Source, BSD and GNU/Linux system administration, and programming - the pragmatic way.

-Please forgive any short comings, missing parts, and mistakes on this website.
+Please forgive any shortcomings and mistakes on this website.
 Also, English is not my native language.

 I started programming in BASIC on the Sharp MZ-800 when I was about 9 or 10 and I have been passionately interested in computers and programming since then. :)

 I had my first computer related job when I was only 15 years old in a security and communications company working primarily with modems and 10BASE2 Ethernet systems.
 There I learned a lot about soldering, electronics, and programming in machine code.
 It was a real dream job for a 15 year old kid. :)

 I almost became an electronic engineer, but I never finished the last part of my studies because I was too busy working.
 Therefore I am mostly self-taught.

 Most of my life I have been working as a system and network administrator and programmer, both as an employee and as a freelancer/consultant.

 I am a passionate proponent of Open Source, good documentation, and of making systems simple and clear to understand, secure, and as performant as possible.

 I am allergic to systems and applications that have been put together by following hype and trends.

 Whenever I am involved in a project I try to follow good software engineering principles such as: